dotnetcore/Home/README.md

 We have received support from many people, including the sponsorship of JetBrains.

-In 2019, we provided the NCC domain asset 'dotnet-china.com' to the [.NET China Community Joint Meeting (NCJM)](https://github.com/dotnet-china), we started a new domain '[dotnetcore.xyz](https://www.dotnetcore.xyz)'.
-We NCC are working with NCJM, to make .NET GREATER together.
+At the beginning of 2019, we tried to cooperate with various local .NET technology communities in China and jointly launched the [.NET China Community Joint Meeting (NCJM)](https://github.com/dotnet-china), and provided the community with the NCC domain name asset 'dotnet-china.com'.
+We enabled the new domain name '[dotnetcore.xyz](https://www.dotnetcore.xyz)' instead.

+At the end of 2019, we adopted and launched [MEMBER CODE OF CONDUCT](code-of-conduct.md).
+The four new rules and regulations revised and drafted by the community [Revision and Drafting Working Group (2019)](docs/history/revision-and-drafting-working-group-2019.md) passed the NCC PMC vote, and in Effective from January 1, 2020.

+In 2020, we look forward to the tremendous growth of our community.

 ## Members' Code of Conduct